uktrade/iigb-beta-content/content/beta/industries/financial-services/sub-sectors/fintech/sections/support-and-incentives/en_US.md

 ---
-title: "Support For Financial Services Companies In The Uk"
+title: "Support for financial services companies in the UK"
 ---
 The financial services industry is supported in the UK by its regulator the [Financial Conduct Authority (FCA)](https://www.fca.org.uk/about/the-fca).
 The regulators operate independently of the UK government to regulate financial firms providing services to consumers and maintain the integrity of the UK’s financial markets.